Are you busy?

 When I think back to all those years I spent feeling bad about not meditating, I’m sure as heck certain I could have turned the radio off and just sat there for half an hour … especially if I’d known how good it would be for me.

 The thing is — and this MAJOR IMPORTANT — you absolutely, completely don’t have to do it for a long stretch to get the benefits!

-Just do nothing for a little bit and then a little bit more when you can.
+Do nothing for a little bit and then a little more when you can.
 It adds up.
-Or, as your math teacher would say, it’s cumulative.
+The effects are cumulative.

 We’re brought up to believe if we want to feel good, we need to DO something to make it happen, like:

 - Want to relax?
 Practice this relaxation technique.

 - Want to feel more spiritual?
 Read these books.

 - Want to be a happy adult?
 Get good grades at school and take extra AP classes.

 - Want a good job?
 Go to college.
 Although, this is rapidly becoming: Want a good job, a real education, and avoid a lifetime of debt?
 Get a job.

 But sometimes, doing nothing is more powerful than doing something.